 RESEARCH PARTNERSHIP WITH STANFORD SPARQ

-Through a partnership with Stanford SPARQ, Illumen Capital combines best in class research with best in class investment knowledge.
-Illumen Capital works with the world’s leading social psychologists on understanding implicit bias, and in turn engages our fund managers to install strategies and tools designed to reduce racial and gender bias.
+Through a partnership with Stanford SPARQ, Illumen Capital combines research with significant investment knowledge.
+Illumen Capital works with a group of the world’s leading social psychologists on understanding implicit bias, and in turn engages our fund managers to install strategies and tools designed to reduce racial and gender bias.

 The partnership’s aim is to apply research to understand where bias is most prevalent in the asset allocation process.
 We then use these data-driven insights to help our fund managers address these blindspots and invest in underestimated women and people of color.